-- 73. The Responsible Entity plans to Harvest and Process the Trees in year 14 and may engage a suitably qualified person for this process.
-The Harvest may be deferred if the Responsible Entity believes it would be in the best interests of the Growers to defer the Harvests to a later date.
-If the Harvest is deferred, no additional Annual Fees or Rent will be payable. - 74.
-The Responsible Entity is appointed to market and sell the Forest Produce on behalf of the Growers who do not make an election under clause 15 of the Lease and Management Agreement (Non-Electing Growers), on such terms and conditions as the Responsible Entity considers appropriate (clause 17 of the Lease and Management Agreement). - 75.
-The Constitution and the Lease and Management Agreement set out provisions relating to the pooling of Growers' timber and the distribution of proceeds from the sale of the timber (clause 16.2 of the Constitution and clause 18 of the Lease and Management Agreement). - 76.
-The Responsible Entity must ensure that the Gross Proceeds of Sale are deposited into the Proceeds Fund (clause 18 of the Lease and Management Agreement).
-The Responsible Entity will pay any outstanding fees from the Proceeds Fund, with the remaining balance to be paid to the Grower in accordance with each Grower's Proportional Interest. - 77.
-In the event of a total or partial destruction of the Trees on a Grower's Sandalwood Lot(s), the Proportional Share of the Grower will be reduced by the damaged or destroyed proportion as determined by the Responsible Entity (clauses 22.5 to 22.7 of the Lease and Management Agreement).
+74. The Responsible Entity plans to Harvest and Process all Trees by year 16 and may engage a suitably qualified person for this process.
+The Harvest may be deferred if the Responsible Entity believes it would be in the best interests of the Growers to defer the Harvests to a later date (clause 14 of the LMA).
+If the Harvest is deferred, no additional Annual Fees or Rent will be payable.

+- 75. The Responsible Entity is appointed to market and sell the Forest Produce on behalf of the Growers who do not make an election under clause 15 of the LMA (Non-Electing Growers), on such terms and conditions as the Responsible Entity considers appropriate (clause 17 of the LMA). - 76.
+The Constitution and the LMA set out provisions relating to the pooling of Growers' timber and the distribution of proceeds from the sale of the timber (clause 16.2 of the Constitution and clause 18 of the LMA). - 77.
+The Responsible Entity must ensure that the Gross Proceeds of Sale are deposited into the Proceeds Fund (clause 18 of the LMA).
+The Responsible Entity will pay any outstanding fees from the Proceeds Fund, with the remaining balance to be paid to the Grower in accordance with each Grower's Proportional Share. - 78.
+In the event of a total or partial destruction of the Trees on a Grower's Sandalwood Lot(s), the Proportional Share of the Grower will be reduced by the damaged or destroyed proportion as determined by the Responsible Entity (clauses 22.5 to 22.7 of the LMA).